nais/doc/security/auth/maskinporten.md

 {% hint style="warning" %}
 Make sure that **NAV** have pre-registered rights to **all** the scopes `scopes`, specified in the manifest, or provision of client will fail.
-This can be checked with proper access rights in [Digdir-Selvbetjening].
+This can be checked with proper access rights in [Digdir Selvbetjening](https://selvbetjening-samarbeid-ver2.difi.no/auth/login).
 {% endhint %}

 ### Runtime Variables & Credentials